Design and build quality

-Design wise the headphone seems to be of a sturdy build.
-The comfort factor is incredible !
+Design wise the headphone seems to be a sturdy build.
+The comfort factor is incredible!
 I prefer the comfort of this $129 headphone to my $500 Sennheiser HD650.
-I don’t why most headphone companies can’t all design something that can be comfortable like this headphone.
-Full marks to Coolermaster for getting design right for their first headphone!
+I don’t why most headphone companies can’t all design something that can be comfortable with this headphone.
+Full marks to Coolermaster for getting the design right for their first headphone!
 All the cables used are of good quality and are braided to boot.
-Full marks to Coolermaster for making a sturdy product at their first headphone attempt..
+Full marks to Coolermaster for making a sturdy product at their first headphone attempt.
 The microphone can be retracted in case you don’t wish to use it.
 Microphone sensitivity isn’t that great though so one needs to speak up a bit.
-The headphone itself has rather high sensitivity which means if you aren’t careful you can raise the volume to ear splitting levels!
+The headphone itself has a rather high sensitivity which means if you aren’t careful you can raise the volume to ear-splitting levels!
 One of the USPs of this headphone is the CM Tactical Mixing console.

 Connecting a normal stereo headphone to a PC is very simple.

 This method works best if you are blessed with a good quality discrete sound card like a Creative X-Fi or better.
-Unfortunately this method does not allow you to use the nifty CM Tactical console for on the fly volume adjustments.
-The nicely named CM Tactical mixing console is a backlit control device that allows you to adjust the volume of the main, front, rear and center channels along with the amount of bass.
+Unfortunately, this method does not allow you to use the nifty CM Tactical console for on the fly volume adjustments.
+The nicely named CM Tactical mixing console is a backlit control device that allows you to adjust the volume of the main, front, rear and centre channels along with the amount of bass.
 These settings can be adjusted on the fly and during a game or a movie without a sweat.
-If you (like me !) are stuck with on-board sound ,don’t fret.
-The The CM Tactical console is also a 7.1 soundcard in disguise.
-So just connect the headphone to the console and power up the console via the 2 USB ports and your on-board soundcard is bypassed.
-For Windows XP users and higher the connection is plug and play without any drivers.
+If you (like me !) are stuck with onboard sound, don’t fret.
+The CM Tactical console is also a 7.1 soundcard in disguise.
+So just connect the headphone to the console and power up the console via the 2 USB ports and your onboard soundcard is bypassed.
+For Windows XP users and higher, the connection is plug and play without any drivers.